a2stuff/a2d/notes/testplan.md

 * Configure a system with two joysticks (or paddles 2 and 3).
 Run the DA.
 Verify that after the second joystick is moved, a second indicator is shown.
 * Configure a system with a single joystick.
 Run the DA.
 Move the joystick to the right and bottom extremes.
 Verify that the indicator does not wrap to the left or top edges.

-## Find Files
+## Find Files - covered by `tests/find_files.lua`

 * Launch DeskTop.
 Close all windows.
 Apple Menu > Find Files.
 Type `PRODOS` and click Search.
 Verify that all volumes are searched recursively.
 * Launch DeskTop.
 Open a volume window.
 Apple Menu > Find Files.
 Type `PRODOS` and click Search.
 Verify that only that volume's contents are searched recursively.
 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Apple Menu > Find Files.
-Type "PRODOS" and click Search.
+Type `PRODOS` and click Search.
 Verify that only that folder's contents are searched recursively.
 * Launch DeskTop.
 Open a window.
 Apple Menu > Find Files.
 Type `*` and click Search.
 Select a file in the list.
 Press Open-Apple+O. Verify that the Find Files window closes, that a window containing the file opens, and that the file icon is selected.
 * Launch DeskTop.
 Open a window.
 Apple Menu > Find Files.
 Type `*` and click Search.
 Select a file in the list.
 Press Solid-Apple+O. Verify that the Find Files window closes, that a window containing the file opens, and that the file icon is selected.
 * Launch DeskTop.
 Open a window.
 Apple Menu > Find Files.
 Type `*` and click Search.
 Double-click a file in the list.
 Verify that the Find Files window closes, that a window containing the file opens, and that the file icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Activate the volume window.
 Apple Menu > Find Files.
 Type `*` and click Search.
 Double-click a file in the list that's inside the folder.
 Verify that the Find Files window closes, and that the file icon is selected.

-* Create a set of nested directories, 21 levels deep or more (e.g. `/VOL/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D`).
-Launch DeskTop and open the volume.
-Apple Menu > Find Files.
-Type `*` and click Search.
-Verify that the DA doesn't crash.
-(Not all files will be found, though.)
 * Rename `/TESTS` to `/ABCDEF123456789`.
 Open the volume.
 Apple Menu > Find Files.
 Type *.
 Verify that the DA doesn't crash.
 * Open `/TESTS/FIND.FILES`.
 Apple Menu > Find Files.
 Type `*` and click Search.
 Verify that the DA doesn't crash.
 (But the deeply nested `NOT.FOUND` file will not be found.)